 To most of us, sleep seems like a passive process and we don’t often think that it needs fuel, but it is a very active process.
 There are at least two very important things that sleep does:

 - Sleep repairs cells and restores the body, ready to enable it to function the next day.

 - Sleep enables the brain to process information, lay down memory, and enables learning.

-Without proper sleep we become stressed, and have difficulty functioning properly at work and in our lives.
+Without proper sleep, we become stressed and have difficulty functioning properly at work and in our lives.
 Sleep is not an option, it is essential to normal bodily functioning.

 So, how can you get your sleep back?

-If you are deprived of sleep the first step is give your body the right fuel at the right times.
+If you are deprived of sleep the first step is to give your body the right fuel at the right times.
 This will restore energy for sleep and re-train your body to sleep normally again.

 One beautifully simple and easy way to do this is through giving your body the right nutrition at certain times of the day, this will provide your body with the quota of energy it needs for sleep.
 Once the pattern of sleeping is well established you will feel so much better.
 However, if you don’t make a lifestyle change around the cause of your sleep problems, they will only reoccur.